What is account-based selling? Simply put, it’s selling to the same accounts you’re marketing to.

-Teams using an account-based approach must align their sales efforts across their organization in order to efficiently penetrate their targeted accounts.
+But teams using an account-based prospecting approach must align their sales efforts across their organization in order to efficiently penetrate their targeted accounts.
 This requires a complete awareness of which accounts are being worked, which contacts within the account have been contacted, and where the account is in the sales process.

-As a sales ops professional, you play a key role in developing that awareness across your entire team by readying your Salesforce account for account-based selling.
+As a sales ops professional, you play a key role in developing that awareness across your entire team by readying your Salesforce instance for key account management.
 Your company’s CRM is integral to providing all of this vital information.
 It’s the one place that can hold all of the account data and easily be accessed by all of your team’s key players.
 So, you need to be sure that the correct data is at their fingertips.

-Cindy Hancock has spent plenty of time getting Salesloft’s own Salesforce instance switched from a lead-based to and account-based model.
-That’s why we’ve invited her to this edition of Sales Tips to guide you through setting up your Salesforce for account-based selling.
+Cindy Hancock has spent plenty of time getting Salesloft’s own Salesforce instance switched from a lead-based to an account-based model.
+That’s why we’ve invited her to guide you through setting up your Salesforce for account-based selling.

 Hi, Cindy Hancock, Revenue Systems Manager at Salesloft, here.
 Today I want to talk to you about getting your CRM database ready for account-based selling.

 For the last few years, we’ve seen a lot of companies switch from lead-based to an account-based model.
 This means instead of targeting specific people, you’re targeting specific companies.
 For the purpose of this video, we’ll already assume that you’ve identified your ideal customer profile and your total addressable market.
 This way, you can get the right accounts to your sales team.

 The first step is to identify which accounts in your database are already customers.
 You want to make sure you do this so that your reps are not mistakenly reaching out to prospects that are already customers.
 To do this you want to tag your customer accounts in your database.
 At Salesloft we use the Account Status field to mark whether or not your accounts are current customers or prospects.
 This makes it really easy for you to pull reports and list views straight from your database.